wzdlc1996/HugoSource/content/Artic/physics/numSchrodinger/index.md

 {{% /fold %}}

 Crank-Nicolson method is an implicit method.
 The price is that we need to solve a linear system with (in 1-D) tri-diagonal matrix.
 With proper algorithm this would cost as $\mathcal{O}(D)$ of dimension of Hilbert space.
 For higher dimension, the coefficient matrix by direct Crank-Nicolson method would be more complicate.
-Then we need to use other optimization.
+Then we need to use other optimization(Now most sparse matrix library offers fast linear system solving, in many cases the plain way is good enough.
+But for some specific application, one may use the [Alternating-direction-implicit method](https://en.wikipedia.org/wiki/Alternating-direction_implicit_method), or a stable and explict method as below.).

 <!--{{% fold "Note: Alternating-direction implicit method" %}}